Alleluia! The Devil's Carnival: Release

 The official teaser trailer for Alleluia! came out on November 6, 2014, with the film due for a Summer 2015 release.

 As with its predecessor, Alleluia! was screened via a 'Road Tour' across the US.
 The film premiered in Los Angeles on August 11, 2015 and the road tour kicked off two weeks later on August 26, 2015 in Tucson, Arizona.
 The tour ran until October 18, ending with an encore screening in Los Angeles.
+The tour was troubled, suffering legal and financial issues as well as what Zdunich described as "illogical tour routing, poor ground management and worse communication".
+The issues led to two shows being cancelled, and the end of the franchise.

 The film's soundtrack was made available for purchase digitally from iTunes and physically from Cleopatra Records on August 7, 2015.
 According to the director at a road tour Q&A, the film is scheduled for a Blu-ray release on Christmas Day, with preorders available on Black Friday.
 The film was ultimately released in March 2016 as a Blu-ray and DVD combo pack, which was limited to 6,660 copies, similar to the home media release for The Devil's Carnival.
 The Blu-ray set also included a lyric booklet, a certificate of authenticity, and came packaged in a nylon drawstring bag.